How To Feel Better During PMS

 - With a couple of healthier eating tricks, you can deal with PMS symptoms naturally and lower PMS impact on your day to day activities.

 - Relaxation techniques, exercise, and self-care can also help you feel better.

-I hope these tips will help you feel better when that time of the month kicks in!
+I hope these tips will help you feel better during PMS and stay happy and energetic when that time of the month kicks in!
 Take care.